sdrawkcabsemanympleh/gridiron-yampylytics/README.md

 ### Other Notes
 On depth charts, you'll notice there's a legacy and modern.
 The schema in `nflreadpy` changed after the 2024 year for some reason, and is now completely different.
 I have them as different datasets.
 I may attempt to reconcilethem at some point, but at time of writing, have not.
 It might be worth double checking whether I did since writing this, since it's easy to forget updating a readme.

+Large datasets like Play-by-Play (PBP) are not included by default are available if explicitly requested.
+You will want to check the invoke args for that in `tasks.py`.

 ## Quick Start